”צדק צדק תרדוף“ (דברים טז, כ)

 But how can we be called upon to pursue justice in a world where it appears that God does not practice what He preaches?
 We are surrounded by what appears to be cosmic injustice–or at least indifference.
 And the perennial question: “Why do bad things happen to good people?” appears to have no answer.

 The question has been of more than academic interest throughout the vicissitudes of Jewish history.
 Jewish tradition has grappled with the question from both the halakhic (legal) and the hashkafic (philosophical) aspects.
-The halakhic view uses the concept of g’mul to express the way our actions in the world rebound upon us, while the hashkafic view assumes that, regardless of how it may look to us, justice is in fact a “conserved quantity”.
+The halakhic view uses the concept of “g’mul” to express the way our actions in the world rebound upon us, while the hashkafic view assumes that, regardless of how it may look to us, justice is in fact a “conserved quantity”.

 G’mul might be best defined as the Jewish answer to karma.
-The word g’mul means “outcome”, “response”, “payment”, “recompense”… The same root is used for a salary that one earns for a job, and in general refers to something that one earns with a given act.
+The word g’mul means “outcome”, “response”, “payment”, “recompense”… The same word is used for a salary that one earns for a job, and in general refers to something that one earns with a given act.
 It’s common for concepts from everyday relationships to be extended by Jewish philosophy to much broader realms.
 So it is here: we earn our fate via our deeds; however, this “salary” may not be “paid out” in life, but may need to wait until we reach a new spiritual level.

-G’mul has its place in the history of nations and the destiny of peoples as well.
+The notion of g’mul has its place in the history of nations and the destiny of peoples as well.
 Historians may be able to trace the fate of whole nations backward to their deeds and see where they “went wrong.”
 But when dealing with individuals in the here and now, Jewish law prohibits any speculation about what someone might have done in order to earn his or her fate.
 All too often such speculation leads us to blame the victim.
 The simple truth is that not everything is earned.
 Much that happens to us has nothing to do with our pasts; some things may be given us in order to satisfy some present need, still others may be for the sake of future needs.
 Still other things may have nothing to do with us at all; we may simply be instruments of someone else’s destiny.
 We can’t know.

 A conversation is recorded in the Talmud regarding seemingly undeserved suffering.
 The discussion opens with our tendency to assume that suffering is deserved: “if one sees afflictions come to him, he should examine his deeds.”
 However, it is acknowledged that there are limits to this approach; sometimes one simply can’t find anything—any action done or not done—that might have brought about the undesirable result.
 In such cases, the sufferer can only accept that his afflictions are for another reason, “for God chastises those He loves”.
 These “afflictions of love” may have very different reasons than any we can think up.
 Perhaps the affliction is actually pointing the way for us to become something other than we were.
 Perhaps it is equipping us for our future, rather than paying out our past.

 But this discussion is not the end of the matter.
 There are countless attempts throughout Jewish history to come to terms with “why bad things happen to good people”.
-One of the more chilling examples is an Aggadah from the time of the Mishna, following the most horrendous calamity ever to strike the Jewish People up until the shoah.
+One of the more chilling examples is a story (aggadah) from the time of the Mishna, following the most horrendous calamity ever to strike the Jewish People up until the shoah.
 Fully a third of the Jewish people had been murdered and hundreds of thousands sold into slavery in foreign lands.
 Whole families had been wiped out, the economy was in ruins, and the political and religious leadership was in tatters.
 The rabbis of the time were no more able to come to terms with the suffering of the righteous and the prosperity of the wicked than we are today, and yet, the survivors looked to them for some explanation of it all.

 Moshe Rabbenu asked God why He was putting crowns on the letters of the Torah.
 God told Moshe, “Many generations from now, there will be a man named Akiva ben Yosef, who will expound mountains upon mountains of rulings based on every point of every crown.”